swikriti04/HackSRM/README.md

 # Obstacle Detector
-Think if you were a blind man,how difficult it would be for you to walk.Even if you use white cane there might be chances that you can fall or your cane gets stuck somewhere.
+Think if you were a blind man,how difficult it would be for you to walk.Even if you use white cane there might be chances that you could fall or your cane gets stuck somewhere.
 So This project revolves around helping blind people to avoid unknown obstacles.
 We will try to solve this problem by making a device which will help them to detect any kind of obstacles while walking from a particular distance.
 For this we are gonna use micro controler, ultrasonic sensor.
 This project is basically an application of IOT.